-It executes the code block that is specified by DO before the table is updated.
-(Example that LANGUAGE is plpgsql)
+The trigger below executes the code block specified by DO before the table is updated.
+(The LANGUAGE is plpgsql)

+'''

 CREATE TRIGGER check_update

 BEFORE UPDATE ON accounts

 FOR EACH ROW

-DO \$\$BEGIN RETURN NEW; END;\$\$;
+DO $$BEGIN RETURN NEW; END;$$ ;

+'''

 When a trigger created with DO option, a new function is created internally.
-The name of function is "schema name"."on table name""trigger name"TRIGPROC(serial number).
+The name of function is "schema name"." on table name"TRIGPROC(serial number).